yutsang/yutsang.github.io/about.md

 ## Summary

-Experienced Python developer with a strong focus on data analysis and automation.
-Skilled in leveraging tools like PySpark, Selenium, and Kedro to create efficient solutions and streamline workflows.
-Adept at solving complex problems and delivering high-quality results in dynamic environments.
-This concise summary highlights the individual's key skills and expertise in Python and data-related tasks.
+Python developer with a robust focus on data analysis and automation.
+Proficient in utilizing tools such as PySpark, Selenium, and Kedro to develop efficient solutions and optimize workflows.
+Skilled at tackling complex challenges and delivering high-quality results in dynamic environments.

 ---